dollarshaveclub/scrolldir/README.md

 <h1 align="center">ScrollDir 🔺||🔻</h1>

-_ScrollDir_ is a micro Javascript library that perfectly describes vertical scroll direction in a html data attribute.
+_ScrollDir_ is a micro Javascript library that perfectly describes vertical scroll direction in an HTML data attribute.
 From there, do what want.&nbsp;💪

 ### ScrollDir is perfect for:
--  showing or hiding sticky elements based on scroll direction.
+-  showing or hiding sticky elements based on scroll direction
 -  tracking events on scroll direction
--  **ignoring small scroll movements** that cause unwanted element jitters.
+-  **ignoring small scroll movements** that cause unwanted element jitters
   -  Scrolldir will only change direction when the user scrolls a significant vertical amount.

 ## Installing from a package manager 🌴